Breakfast

 • A splash of chicken broth

-• 1 sprig of fresh epazote or 1 tsp dried (optional)
+• 1 sprig of fresh epazote or 1 TBSP dried (We like this brand from Amazon)

 • Salt, to taste